ckorir/phase1-project/README.md

 - Add currencies to your watchlist to keep track of your favorite cryptocurrencies.
 - Remove currencies from your watchlist when you no longer wish to monitor them.
 - Search for a currency to access real-time data.
+- Add a currency and its market cap to the currencies list.

 ## Tech